 When the amount has not been worked out, the service managing the case will not work it out or ask for payment until the disagreement has been sorted out.

 If the person is found to be the parent, the amount of child maintenance they have to pay will be back-dated.

 Named person proves they’re not the parent

-When this happens, the Child Maintenance Service or CSA may:
+When this happens, the Child Maintenance Service may:

 - refund any payments made after the date they first denied they were the parent, or offset the amount against maintenance for another child